Mortgages in Cyprus

 How much could you borrow?

-There is a rule in Cyprus that your monthly mortgage repayments can be no more than one-third of your overall monthly income (or combined monthly income in the case of joint applications).
+In Cyprus, the rule is that your monthly mortgage repayments can be no more than one-third of your overall monthly income (or combined monthly income in the case of joint applications).
 This will be the main limiting factor on how much you can borrow.

 You can use our calculator below to see how this may work out for you by simply inputting some information about the property you’re looking to buy.
 Once the repayment is calculated you can check that amount versus your monthly income to see if it is below the required parameter.